 IT ALL STARTED WITH A TRIP TO DURANGO, COLORADO.

 We decided to pack up our Honda Element and take a late fall camping trip.
 The aspen leaves were peaking and we wanted to have one last mountain bike adventure before packing them away for winter.

-We arrived Friday afternoon and found our camp spot, pitched the tent, then took a short trip back to Durango for pizza and beer and to map our adventure for the next day.
+We arrived Friday afternoon and found our camp spot, pitched the tent, then took a short trip back to Durango for pizza and beer and to map out our adventure for the next day.

-At the farthest point of the trail, the weather turned sour and we found ourselves underprepared for a cold, wet mountain bike ride.
-When we finally limped into camp we were exhausted, emotionally and mentally, and retreated into the tent for the rest of the afternoon and evening while the storm got progressively worse.
+At the farthest, highest point of the ride, the weather turned foul and we found ourselves under prepared for a cold, wet ride back to camp.
+When we finally limped in, we were beat, emotionally and mentally.
+We retreated into the tent for the rest of the late afternoon and evening while the storm got progressively worse.

 Then, during the long drive home, we had an idea.

 We researched camper vans long before our trip to Durango and found nothing that met our basic criteria: affordable, simple and reliable.
 We enjoyed the Element, but it was just too small for two.
 All we needed and wanted was something a bit bigger and that was void of any complexities.
 We had all the camping gear, just no place to put it.
 If only there was a simple camper van to keep us and all of our stuff out of the weather it would have saved the trip.

 It was then when we decided to make a camper van for people like us.